FalconD23/generative-adversarial-attacks/README.md

 # generative-adversarial-attacks

-We propose generative adversarial attacks for different time-series models that generate a adversarial perturbation using a trained model.
+We propose generative adversarial attacks for different time-series models that generate an adversarial perturbation using a trained model.
 Using different combinations of architectures, we trained attacking models on pre-trained classifiers(which we call *learning-target*) and compared them with classical FGSM and iFGSM attacks.
 The proposed adversarial attack with the model-based method makes attacks faster than classic.
 Our claims are supported by benchmarking via datasets from UCR and different models: recurrent, convolution, state-space, and transformers.
-Our method also works in black-box conditions when there is no access to the gradients of the attacked classifier(which we call *infernce-target*).
+Our method also works in black-box conditions when there is no access to the gradients of the attacked classifier(which we call *inference-target*).
 Also, in analogy to iFGSM and diffusion models, an iterative generative attack has been proposed that attacks data sequentially.

 ## Data
-You need to download [UCR dataset](https://paperswithcode.com/dataset/ucr-time-series-classification-archive) dataset and put it into the `datasets` directory.
+You need to download the [UCR dataset](https://paperswithcode.com/dataset/ucr-time-series-classification-archive) dataset and put it into the `datasets` directory.

 ## Quick Start